-At first, this may seem like a long time, so you may want to keep your Yorkie close to you.
+This is a long time at first, so you may want to keep your Yorkie close to you.

-Remember that they’re very people-friendly, and they crave your attention.
+Remember that Yorkies are very people-friendly and they crave your attention.
 If they feel as though you’re isolating them, they may suffer from emotional distress.

-For this reason, make sure that the first few nights that you crate them that you keep them nearby.
+For this reason, make sure that you keep your dog nearby, the first few nights that you crate it.

-This will allow you to monitor them to make sure that they’re okay.
-In this way, you can let them out if the crating doesn’t go well.
+This will allow you to monitor it to make sure that it’s okay.
+And you can let it out immediately, if the crating doesn’t go well.

-You’ll need to be patient during this step, as it might take some time before your dog is fully adjusted.
-Once he is, however, you’ll be able to start crating him for increased safety and convenience.
+You’ll need to be patient during this step, because it might take some time before your dog is fully adjusted.
+Once it is, however, you’ll be able to start crating it for increased safety and convenience.

-Whether you’re looking to keep them from eating something they shouldn’t or from wandering off during the day, crating can be a great way to protect your pup.
+Whether you’re looking to keep it from eating something it shouldn’t or from wandering off during the day, crating can be a great way to protect your pup.

-By increasing the amount of time that they’re in their crate, you can increase their comfort.
+By increasing the amount of time that your pup is in its crate, you can increase its comfort.
 But remember, you don’t want to make your dog live in a crate.

-Remember to give your dog plenty of time outside of the crate and make sure they’re getting the proper exercise.
+Always crate your dog responsibly.
+Give it plenty of time outside of the crate and make sure it gets the proper exercise.

-You want to make sure that they’re as comfortable as possible in their crates—and that they don’t have to be in there for the majority of the day.
+You want to make sure that your dog is as comfortable as possible in its crate.
+And that it doesn’t have to be in there for the majority of the day.

-By making sure that you limit your crating to times only when necessary, you can keep your dog happy and healthy.
+By making sure that you limit your crating to only times when it is necessary, you can keep your dog happy and healthy.

-If you find that you are gone too much and kept your dog crated for too long, you might want to reconsider your decision to raise a Yorkie.
+If you find that you are gone too much and keep your dog crated for too long, you might want to reconsider your decision to raise a Yorkie.